intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 governing the RFC Series.
 The RSAB may at its discretion include additional non-voting members, for instance a liaison from the RPC.

-Whenever a new stream is created, the document that creates the stream shall specify if a voting member representing that stream shall also be added to the RSAB, along with any rules and processes related to that representative (e.g., whether the
+If and when a new stream is created, the document that creates the stream shall specify if a voting member representing that stream shall also be added to the RSAB, along with any rules and processes related to that representative (e.g., whether the